DanielAtanasovski/DanielAtanasovski/README.md

 ## About Me 😐

-I'm currently 23 with an associates degree in Electrical & Electronic Engineering in the bag and currently studying to become a computer scientist!
+I'm currently 24 with an associates degree in Electrical & Electronic Engineering and Bachelors in Computer Science in the bag while also currently an associate software engineer!

 ## Learning 📖